FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

 .. image:: https://github.com/FlexMeasures/screenshots/raw/main/tut/toy-schedule/sensor-data-charging.png
     :align: center

 Recall that we only asked for a 12 hour schedule here.
-We started our schedule *after* the high price peak (at 5am) and it also had to end *before* the second price peak fully realised (at 9pm).
+We started our schedule *after* the high price peak (at 4am) and it also had to end *before* the second price peak fully realised (at 8pm).
 Our scheduler didn't have many opportunities to optimize, but it found some.
-For instance, it does buy at the lowest price (around 3pm) and sells it off when prices start rising again (around 6pm).
+For instance, it does buy at the lowest price (at 2pm) and sells it off at the highest price within the given 12 hours (at 6pm).

 .. note:: The ``flexmeasures add schedule`` command also accepts state-of-charge targets, so the schedule can be more sophisticated.
 But that is not the point of this tutorial.
 See ``flexmeasures add schedule --help``.